schlackt/DHM-deconvolution/image-deconvolution-master/README.md

 noise, so the image should be inverted before deconvolution if that is not the case.
 This plugin is much more memory-intensive and time-consuming than the Wiener filter, so it may be less ideal for massive data sets.

+## Get Error

+This plugin computes the percent error of a deconvolved image.
+This is accomplished by convolving the deblurred image with the PSF and comparing the result with the original deblurred image.
+The percent error of the image is given as the mean percent error of each pixel.
+The plugin assumes that the deconvolved image is currently open.
+There are two inputs:
+* **PSF:** Dialog to open the PSF image.
+This should be the same PSF used to deconvolve the image.
+* **Blurred Image:** Dialog to open the original blurred image.

+Once the PSF and original blurred images are opened, the plugin calculates the percent error.
+When it is done, the error will be displayed in a dialog box.

 ## Installation